chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 A main interest in games like poker comes from the fact that it is a game of imperfect information.
 Unlike games of perfect information (e.g. chess) where all information is visible to all players, in poker there is hidden information (opponent player private cards).

 The history of poker solving techniques have gone from rule/formula based to simulation based to, most recently, game theoretical.
+Game theoretical techniques have evolved by (a) using Monte Carlo techniques so that we don't need to traverse the entire game tree to update the game information and strategies and (b) abstraction

 A short timeline of the major milestones in computer poker research is given here: